 3 Recommendations for Higher Education Leaders

-Dr. Varlotta suggested three take-aways for academic restructuring and prioritization:
+Dr. Varlotta suggested three takeaways for academic restructuring and prioritization:

-- If an institution embarks on an academic prioritization process, it can’t just be about cuts and reduction.
+- If an institution embarks on an academic prioritization process, it can’t just be about cuts and reductions.
 There also needs to be opportunities for growth and augmentation.
 Institutions with financial issues must grow while making reductions at the same time.
 “You cannot cut your way to growth.”

 - There is an enormous amount of training that needs to take place to help faculty members become data-driven in order to translate the rhetoric into reality.
 Faculty members are extraordinarily intelligent and know their disciplines well, but often don’t have the understanding of how to use organizational data to make evidence-based institutional decisions.

 - A public timeline needs to be created to ensure that stakeholders know what’s coming next.

 - During both the strategic planning process and the academic prioritization process, Varlotta and her team invited stakeholders from across the campus to be involved.

 - Administrators need to identify the intellectual framework that will guide the academic reprioritization process.
 This should be done in concert with faculty members and should include metrics that will guide decision-making.

 - It’s important to set up and publicize a timeline that allows all stakeholders to understand the decision-making process.